yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 The clan gathered around them as they moved together into a clear place between the stockades.
 Blue-Flow watched with a combination of fear and amusement as his opponent emptied her pouches of tools and trinkets, formed a dueling manipulator, and raised her spear.

 "Blue-Flow is in good shape," Great-Crack thought as she made a neat pile of her precious "unusual things."
 "I will need every advantage I can get to beat him.
-However, he must not be allowed to win&mdash;for he will lead the clan into sure starvation!"
+However, he must not be allowed to win---for he will lead the clan into sure starvation!"

 She finally turned, raised her spear and repeated her challenge, "Who is Leader of the Clan, Old One?"
-She paused&mdash;then punctuated the challenge by ejecting her half-formed egg sac from the protection of her body onto the crust between them.
+She paused---then punctuated the challenge by ejecting her half-formed egg sac from the protection of her body onto the crust between them.
 The clan looked in shock at the precious, tiny eggling wriggling out the last of its life among the glowing remains of its ruptured egg-sac.

 Blue-Flow alternated his horrified eyes between the cooling eggling and the stern visage of Great-Crack.
 "She is really determined to win.
 Could it be that she is right, and there are not enough pods?"
 He shifted his spear.
-"No matter&mdash;things have gone too far to stop now."
+"No matter---things have gone too far to stop now."

-Blue-Flow returned the formal reply, "I am&mdash;Hatchling!"
+Blue-Flow returned the formal reply, "I am---Hatchling!"
 He lunged at her.

 It was not a pretty fight.
 Both were encumbered by the rule that they had to maintain control of their spears to keep from automatically losing, but were not allowed to use the points for cutting until the final ceremonial slash of the loser by the winner.
 They wallowed, struck at each other's eye-stubs with the sides of their spears, trod one another's edges, tried to wrest the spear from the other's grasp, and slapped each other with muscular pseudopods in an attempt to deliver a knockout shock to the brain-knot.